What’s the difference between Facebook A/B testing and usability A/B testing?

 Other than the environment (live or pre-live) the cost is a big difference in these testing methods.
 Facebook testing usually takes a big portion of your budget, the amount spent on the test grows fast and can take away from any other ads you are running.

-The cost of usability A/B testing is significantly less, it costs less than $0.50 per response while giving you similar feedback and insights that a test on Facebook does.
+The cost of usability A/B testing is significantly less, at $1.00 per response while giving you similar feedback and insights that a test on Facebook does.

 Another big difference between Facebook tests and other platforms is the time it takes to complete a test.
 With Facebook, an A/B test can take days or weeks to gather enough traffic for the platform to choose a winner.